-- 1. INDC Secretariat
+Page

-- 2. INDC Documents
+1. INDC Secr etariat 1

-- 3. INDC Liaison Officers
+2. INDC Docu ments 1

-- 4. Progress Reports
+3. INDC Liai son Officers 5

-- 5. INDC Subcommittees
+4. Progress Reports 5

-Appendix A: List of currently used origin designator codes
+5. INDC Subc ommittees 6

-Appendix B: INDC Liaison Officers "Terms of Reference"
+Appendix A : List of currently used origin designator codes 7

-Appendix C: Progress Report Instructions
+Appendix B : INDC Liaison Officers "Terms of Reference" 9

-1. INDC SECRETARIAT
+Appendix C: Progress Report Instructions 11

-1.1 The INDC Secretariat, as part of the IAEA Nuclear Data Section, performs the secretarial functions of the INDC under the guidance of the Scientific Secretary of the INDC.
+1. INDC Secretariat

-2. INDC DOCUMENTS
+1.1.
+The INDC Secretariat, as part of the IAEA Nuclear Data Section, performs the secretarial functions of the INDC under the guidance of the Scientific Secretary of the INDC, who is the Head of the IAEA Nuclear Data Section.

-2.1 The INDC Secretariat serves as the coordinating agency for the recording and distribution of INDC documents and as a repository for all INDC documents.
+2. INDC Documents

-2.2 Documents issued by the INDC
+- 2.1.
+The INDC Secretariat serves as the coordinating agency for the recording and distribution of INDC documents and as a repository for all INDC documents. - 2.2.
+Documents issued by the INDC

-Committee documents as defined in the INDC Methods of Work (INDC--20/G, paragraph V.4) consist of "Methods of Work", "Compendium of Committee Regulations", "Biennial Reports", "Minutes of INDC Meetings", proceedings of Topical Meetings, and other documents which may be required for the conduct of committee business.
-These documents should be submitted to the INDC Scientific Secretary to assure their proper documentation and disposition, and are labelled INDC-nn/m. (e.g. INDC-20/G).
+Committee documents as defined in the INDC Methods of Work (INDC-27/G, paragraph V.4) consist of "Methods of Work", "Compendium of Committee Regulations", "Chairman's Reports", "Minutes of INDC Meetings", Proceedings of Topical Meetings, and other documents which may be required for the conduct of committee business.
+These documents should be submitted to the INDC Scientific Secretary to assure their proper identification and distribution, and are labelled INDC-nn/m. (e.g. INDC-20/G).